Alan R. Bennett Honors Program

 Students entering UConn in fall 2018 or later are also required to complete the Engagement in the Major Field Requirement.
 Most students do this by participating in the Research Excellence in Political Science (REPS) poster session in the spring of their senior year after completing their thesis.
 For more information, please consult with your major advisor.

 Students can earn honors credits in political science by enrolling in sections designated as honors sections, converting a non-honors class to an honors class, or completing a graduate seminar.
 Students must earn at least a B- in the class in order to earn honors credit.

 The Department of Political Science makes an effort to offer honors sections or courses at the 1000 level each year and honors-designated courses at the 2000 or higher level each semester.
 A listing of honors-designated courses by major is provided by the UConn Honors program during course registration.
 Students enrolled in a designated honors section or a graduate-level course do not need to complete a conversion form as these automatically count as honors credit.

 For conversions, students should contact individual professors at the start of the semester to discuss whether they are open to allowing a conversion of a class for honors credit and their expectations for a conversion.
 POLS faculty are usually open to helping individual students or groups of students convert a class, although faculty are not obligated to agree to a conversion.
 Whenever possible, students should seek to convert classes with members of the full-time faculty rather than graduate students or adjunct professors.
 Once a student has arranged an honors conversion with an individual instructor, the student needs to complete an online honors conversion form.
-Please see the UConn Honors website for instructions and forms.
+Please see the UConn Honors Program website for instructions and forms.

 Study Abroad and Conversions